singh1114/best/_posts/2019-12-25-creating-table-of-content-in-jekyll-blog-without-plugin.md

 layout: post
 title: How to Create a Table of Content in Jekyll blog | Without any Plugin
 date: 2019-12-25T10:54:49.199Z
+description: >-
+  Creating wikipedia style table of content using vanilla liquid tags and jekyll's seo plugin for you GitHub pages blog.
 published: true
 image: 'https://i.imgur.com/PXpPGSh.png'
 tags: